 Intimidation through threats, acts of violence and even attacks on polling stations have been used to prevent people from casting their vote.
 While misleading ballot papers, misuse of proxy voting, destruction or invalidation of ballot papers and even voter impersonations have been known used to affect results.

-The internet was meant to empower us not turn us into the product
+The internet was meant to empower us not to turn us into the product

 “Facebook Cambridge Analytica scandal: Mark Zuckerberg issues grovelling apology ahead of US hearing”